How To Make Your Own Dating Rules

 You Are The Sum Total of Your Experiences

-Each experience you have teaches you something different about yourself, and with each relationship or date, you bring those life lessons with you.
+Each experience teaches you something different about yourself, and with each relationship or date, you bring those life lessons with you.

-So How Can We Avoid Getting Bogged Down by These Dating Rules?
+How Can We Avoid Getting Bogged Down by These Dating Rules?

-Drown out the noise
+Drown Out the Noise

-In other words, if you’re on the third date and things are going well, but slowly, and you don’t want to get physical or just aren’t ready, then do NOT do it.
+In other words, if you’re on the third date and things are going well, but you aren’t ready to get physical, then do NOT do it.
 Go with your own flow and do what feels right for you and for that person.

 Throw Socially Defined Dating Rules Out The Window